ryanatkn/gro/src/lib/docs/publish.md

-Gro calls the GitHub API using the environment variable `GITHUB_TOKEN_SECRET` for authorization, which is a [GitHub token](https://github.com/settings/tokens) in either `process.env`, a project-local `.env`, or the parent directory at `../.env` (currently optional because it's only used to read public repos, but it's recommended).
+Gro calls the GitHub API using the environment variable `GITHUB_TOKEN_SECRET` for authorization, which is a [GitHub token](https://github.com/settings/tokens) (with "public access" for public repos, no options selected) in either `process.env`, a project-local `.env`, or the parent directory at `../.env` (currently optional to read public repos, but it's recommended regardless, and you'll need to select options to support private repos).

 You'll get a warning if the token is unavailable, but for light usage you won't hit rate limts.